Underwriting

 Just the Facts

-An underwriter’s job is an exacting process that only in recent decades with the aid of complicated computer models has become somewhat easier.
-It is the job of an insurance underwriter to evaluate the risk of writing a certain policy, and then, based on that risk decide whether or not to offer an insurance policy and if so, how much the premium should be for.
-In order to make these decisions, Underwriters are in possession of and use complicated tables and actuarial information that gives them insight to many hidden variables that you probably don’t consider when thinking about buying insurance.
-If an insurance underwriter is too conservative or too liberal in their policy recommendations, they are likely to cost their insurance company money (which eventually will cost the underwriter their job).
+An underwriter's job is an exacting process that only in recent decades with the aid of complicated computer models has become somewhat easier.
+It is the job of an underwriter to evaluate the risk of writing a certain plan, and then, based on that risk decide whether or not to offer a plan and if so, how much the premium should be for.
+In order to make these decisions, Underwriters are in possession of and use complicated tables and actuarial information that gives them insight to many hidden variables that you probably don't consider when thinking about buying protection.
+If an underwriter is too conservative or too liberal in their plan recommendations, they are likely to cost their company money (which eventually will cost the underwriter their job).

 Some Basic Factors to Consider

-When it comes to underwriting insurance for homes, underwriters use complex computer models that literally take into account hundreds of different factors to determine how much of a risk the policy presents to the insurance company.
+When it comes to underwriting insurance for homes, underwriters use complex computer models that literally take into account hundreds of different factors to determine how much of a risk the policy presents to the provider.
 Slight changes in any of these factors can mean a significant difference in the overall policy rating.
-Being aware of all of these factors – most of which are beyond the control of the insurance buyer is unnecessary.
+Being aware of all of these factors - most of which are beyond the control of the policyholder is unnecessary.
 A few of them would be: